 - Possible causes include trauma, infection, torsion and epididymitis.

-Sexually transmitted disease is likely.
+Genital ulcers are likely to be caused by sexually transmitted infection.
 Enquiry should be made with this in mind.

 Impotence covers a number of different conditions and causes.
 Consider:

 - Any association with other relevant diseases (diabetes mellitus, neurological disease, cardiovascular disease).

 - Whether there is:

 This may be primary (no conception) or secondary (past conception).
 Subfertility history should cover:

 - Timing and frequency of intercourse.